 The Neighbors: Income

-The neighbors in the Fernway neighborhood in Cranberry Twp are upper-middle income, making it an above average income neighborhood.
+The neighbors in the Fernway neighborhood in Cranberry Twp are wealthy, making it among the 15% highest income neighborhoods in America.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

 a higher income than 91.9% of the neighborhoods in America.

 In addition, 0.6% of the children seventeen and under

 living in this neighborhood are living below the federal poverty line, which

 is a lower rate of childhood poverty than is found in 90.6%